naher94/rehanbutt.com/_projects/fashion.markdown

   </div>
 </div>

-I also want to thank <a target="_blank" href="http://yupousa.com">Yupo<span class="visually-hidden">Opens a new window</span></a> for being our sponsor for this collection and Jonathan Leung, Yutong Chen and Victor Song for many of the wonderful photos you see.
+I also want to thank {% include external-link.html link="http://yupousa.com" content="Yupo" %} for being our sponsor for this collection and Jonathan Leung, Yutong Chen and Victor Song for many of the wonderful photos you see.

 <div class="grid-x grid-padding-x grid-margin-y">
   <div class="cell medium-4">